gramener/gramex/gramex/apps/guide/capturehandler/README.md

   you link to a `capture` page, the source page is generally used.
 - `?ext=`: format of output.
 Can be pdf, png, gif or jpg
 - `?selector=`: Restrict screenshot to (optional) CSS selector in URL
-- `?delay=`: milliseconds to wait for before taking a screenshot
+- `?delay=`: milliseconds to wait for before taking a screenshot.
+This value must be less than the `timeout:` set in the `kwargs:` section
 - `?format=`: A3, A4, A5, Legal, Letter or Tabloid.
 Defaults to A4.
 For PDF
 - `?orientation=`: portrait or landscape.
 Defaults to portrait.
 For PDF
 - `?header=`: header for the page.
 For PDF